 - PhD (Near Eastern Languages and Civilizations), University of Chicago

 - MA (Near Eastern Languages and Civilizations), University of Chicago

 - BPhil (Anthropology and Linguistics), University of Pittsburgh

 - Diploma (Arabic), Defense Language Institute

 Josh is an archaeologist and he has excavated in Chicago, Ithaca NY, Cyprus, and Turkey.
 His main research so far has been a study of the Hittites, a people who moved into Anatolia (modern Turkey) sometime before the beginning of the 2nd Millennium BC.
-For the last 4 years, Josh has been exploring the material culture of the Hittites and the indigenous people with whom they interacted when they settled in Central Anatolia.
-With a focus on pottery and the use of 3D scanning and Geographic Information Systems (GIS), Josh has been detailing how settlement patterns and social relations changed with the arrival of the Hittites and how these changes continued to develop throughout the 2nd Millennium BC.
+For his dissertation, Josh explored the material culture of the Hittites and the indigenous people with whom they interacted when they settled in Central Anatolia.
+With a focus on pottery and the use of 3D scanning and Geographic Information Systems (GIS), Josh detailed how settlement patterns and social relations changed with the arrival of the Hittites and how these changes continued to develop throughout the 2nd Millennium BC.